Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 To successfully enter this market we have developed the following
 strategies (Porter’s 5 Forces strategies)
-1. Competitive Rivalry (Existing Competitors)
-Differentiate through personalized, biology-based care
-Most ADHD solutions focus on stimulants and generalized protocols.
-KnowYOU offers something new: hormone-informed treatment,
-tailored to women — a niche that’s currently underserved.
-This creates
-early differentiation and brand distinction.

-cost advantage, low cost of raw materials, local resources.

-savings in cost gained by increased level of production perceived as different to be more relaxed

 channels of distribution

-government polices, need to understand how and what policies will be a barrier for me

 1. Threat of New Entrants
 **My goal:**